 - Worked to help change NY State laws for criminal record sealing

 Rick’s efforts and work in this area have received a great deal of attention in both the legal community and the media, with stories appearing in The New York Law Journal, The Wall Street Journal, The New York Times, Long Island Business News, Newsday and other local and national media outlets.
-To read the New York State record sealing proposal and for more information, click here.
+To read more about the new record sealing law, go to www.NYSealinglaw.com.

 - Going to “new heights” in the fight against cancer

 After losing a relative and two close friends to cancer, Rick wanted to do something to try to make a difference – and has “gone to new heights” in his efforts as an activist in seeking to raise awareness, and funds, for cancer research.
 In 2009, he overcame his fear of heights and created “Leap for Life”(www.leapforlife.org) – skydiving for a cause, and raising more than $15,000 on his own for the American Cancer Society.
 Rick continued to grow the annual event into a nationwide cause – orchestrating a multi-city skydiving Leap for Life national fundraiser and raising more than $75,000 for additional cancer organizations (including LiveSTRONG (www.livestrong.org), Alex’s Lemonade Stand (www.alexslemonade.org) and Strength for Life (www.strengthforlifeny.org).